The Look That Says "Of Course It Didn't Work"

 I carry what I call an invisible resume.
 Years of internal work that made me a better person, more self-aware, more whole.
 Skills that matter deeply but don’t come with credentials.

 But there’s nothing external to show for it.
-No credential that says “this person has done the work.”
+No credential that says “this person did the work.”

 Some days, I wonder what any of it counts for.

-I’m afraid that if this doesn’t work, people will look at me with that distinct expression.
+I’m afraid that if this doesn’t work, people will look at me with that particular expression.

 That fear has kept me small in ways I’m only starting to recognize.